Overview

 CANOPUS view.

-Starting from SIRIUS 5, this tab also contains the predicted Natural Product classes.
+• Natural Product Classes [3]: Starting from version 5, SIRIUS also predicts Natural Product classes.

 Foo